Open-Education-Polito/old-oep-fare/README.md

 # Notice
 --- This repo is a WIP, meaning that several components will be added regularly and, right now, it does **not** represent a working installation.
-The newest versione of the platform is under development and will be published soon. ---
+The newest version of the platform is under development and will be published soon. ---

 # FARE - The Free Architecture for Remote Education